 Giovanni joined the Department in 2012 as Associate Professor.
-Here, he is Director of the PhD Program in Economics and of the MSc in Economics of Money, Credit and Banking.
 Previously, he was Associate Professor at the the University of Teramo from 2005 to 2012.
 There, he served as Member of the Board of the Communication Department (2009-12), Director of the postgraduate program in Management and Business Communication (2009-12), and Director of the the postgraduate master in Geopolitics Economic Globalization and International Institutions (2011-16).
 Before Teramo, he was employed at the Sapienza University as tenured lecturer (ricercatore) from 2002 to 2005; Assistant Professor of Econometrics at the University of Antwerp UFSIA-RUCA from 2000 to 2002; Research Assistant at the Labor Market Department of the Italian National Statistical Institute (ISTAT) from 1999 to 2000.

 He is policy adviser for different institutions, including the Italian Ministry of Economy and Finance.
 He served as Director of the CUIA International network on renewable energies (2007-10).
 He was Marie Curie Fellow in the Department of Economics at the University of Crete (2007-08).
-He used to teach in PhD program in economics of the University of Pisa and in the join PhD program in economics of Universities of Milan Bicocca and Cattolica.
-He was contract professor of International Economics and European Economic Integration at the Richmond Centre of Studies (2003-07).
+He used to teach in PhD program in economics of the University of Pisa and in the join PhD program in economics of Universities of Milan Bicocca and Cattolica, Milan.
+He was Affiliate Professor of International Economics and European Economic Integration at the Richmond Centre of Studies (2003-07).
 He was also visiting professor at the University of Antwerp, CEFOS (University of Goteborg), Tilburg University, George Mason University, CORE (Louvain-la-neuve).

 Giovanni is active in the fields of monetary and fiscal policy, macroeconomics, and experimental economics.
 His main contributions have been published in leading international academic journals.
 He has also published several research monographs with Cambridge University Press and Elsevier/Springer.